Seventeenth-Century Theories of Consciousness

 So, then, what was the account of consciousness Leibniz had to offer?
 Some have picked up on what Leibniz says in the quotation above (“…apperception, which is consciousness, or the reflective knowledge of this internal state”) and argue that consciousness, for Leibniz, is a matter of reflection.
 And, as we have seen, this is a popular option during the seventeenth century, but it is also an option for which it is not always clear what the underlying structure would be.
 Does reflection require a distinct second-order perception that takes the first-order perception as its object?
 Or is it rather like Arnauld's suggestion of a virtual reflection (in contrast to an explicit reflection)?
 Many scholars believe that Leibniz is arguing for higher-order theory of consciousness, where consciousness is constituted by a first-order perception and a distinct higher-order perception.
 (For this sort of an interpretation of Leibniz's theory of consciousness, see Kulstad 1990, Gennaro 1999, and Simmons 2001.)

 In fact, Leibniz's purported analysis of consciousness in terms of reflection isn't entirely clear.
 If Leibniz is arguing that a perception becomes a conscious perception when it is accompanied by a second-order perception, then Leibniz has a philosophical problem.
 Margaret Wilson's argument against Curley's similar analysis of Spinoza's theory of consciousness above applies even better to Leibniz.
 Leibniz's theory of mind entails that every mind represents the universe (the “universal expression” thesis), which would always necessarily include a self-expression.
 All minds would have higher-order perceptions of themselves and their mental states, undermining Leibniz's ability to distinguish among conscious/non-conscious substances or conscious/non-conscious perceptions within a single substance.
 All substances would be conscious, and all mental states would be conscious mental states.
 (For a development of these criticisms as well as an argument that a higher-order theory of consciousness would violate one of Leibniz's basic metaphysical theses, see Jorgensen 2009.
-For a possible response (but not decisive) to some of these objections, see Jorgensen forthcoming.)
+For a possible response (but not decisive) to some of these objections, see Jorgensen 2011a.)

 Of course, it may be that Leibniz simply didn't see this implication and so he held an incoherent theory of consciousness.
 But there is another candidate theory in the near neighborhood.
 Consider what Leibniz says about simple substances (or, as he calls them, “monads”) in the following passage: